 - Minimize stormwater runoff

 - Maximize infiltration and recharge where appropriate

-- Minimize pollutants in stormwater runoff
+- Minimize pollutants in stormwater runoff.

-FRANKLIN POLICY: In addition to MassDEP Stormwater Management Standards, all new development projects in Franklin must meet the following performance measures.
+FRANKLIN POLICY: In addition to MassDEP's Stormwater Management Standards, all new development projects in Franklin must meet the following performance measures.
 All redevelopment projects shall meet the standards and if they fail to meet the standards, shall retrofit or expand existing stormwater management systems to improve existing conditions.

-- 1. Post-development peak discharge rates and volumes from the site shall not exceed predevelopment peak discharge rates and volumes from the site. - 2.
-The stormwater management system shall remove at least 80% of the average annual load of total suspended solids (TSS), at least 80% of the phosphorus loading, and at least 60% of nitrogen loading from the post-development stormwater created on site. - 3.
-All drainage facilities proposed shall utilize best management practices as outlined in the Massachusetts Stormwater Management Standards. - 4.
+- 1. Post-development peak discharge rates and volumes from the site shall not exceed pre-development peak discharge rates and volumes from the site. - 2.
+All drainage facilities proposed shall utilize best management practices as outlined in the Massachusetts Stormwater Management Standards. - 3.
 All sites will have an Operation and Maintenance plan to insure future compliance.